-So you've confirmed your place and completed all the things to do straight away?
+So you've confirmed your place and completed all the things to do first?
 Now you can start looking forward to exciting times ahead!

 Whether you're feeling a bit anxious or raring to go, here's a few things to think about before you start packing to come to York.